axetroy/vscode-gpm/README.md

 A: No, vscode-gpm is an independent package.

-Q: How to interrupt `git clone` command if you got bar network?
+Q: How to interrupt `git clone` command if you got bad network?

 A: Clone progress will print in status bar. click status bar and show an dialog to confirm interrupt it.